carbonless/sample-serverless-nova-sonic-chat/README.md

 ## Cost

-Assuming one session lasts 10 minutes, the cost per session (USD) is as follows.
+Assuming **10 minutes/session**, the cost per session (USD) is as follows.
 Note that the dimensions such as token counts per session are examples and will vary depending on your actual use case.

 | AWS service        | Dimensions                               | Cost [USD/session] |
 |--------------------|------------------------------------------|------------------|